addyosmani/backbone-fundamentals/chapters/06-extensions.md

 Since the region handles calling `close` for us, and we're using the `listenTo` event binder in our view instance, we no longer have to worry about zombie views in our application.

 Regions are not limited to just Marionette views, though.
 Any valid Backbone.View can be managed by a Marionette.Region.
 If your view happens to have a `close` method, it will be called when the view is closed.
 If not, the Backbone.View built-in method, `remove`, will be called instead.
-If neither of these methods exist, nothing will be called and you will be responsible for cleaning up the events and other bits, yourself.

 ### Marionette Todo app